 Mobile: 027 678 8622

 She has lived and worked in many places across Aotearoa, and in local and central government settings, as well as the community and business sectors.
 Along with many others she helped establish Inspiring Communities in 2009.
-“If we want sustainable change to the huge challenges we face, we need focussed and determined cross-sector effort which actively engages the wisdom of local communities.”
+“If we want sustainable change to the huge challenges we face, we need focused and determined cross-sector effort which actively engages the wisdom of local communities.”

 Barbara contracts part-time with Inspiring Communities.
 Her roles include project and event leadership and management, contributing to national publications, and CLD advisory and consultancy work to help generate income for the organisation.

 Mobile: 027 425 2277

-Rachel Roberts – Communications Leader
+Rachel Roberts – Strategy and Communications Lead

-Rachel has established a strong track record, working with organisations on strategic and operational communications, as well as project based work.
-She has worked across not for profit organisations, business and government agencies, as diverse as Philanthropy and Search and Rescue.
+Rachel has established a strong track record, working with organisations on strategic and operational communications, as well as project-based work.
+She has worked across not for profit organisations, business and government agencies, as diverse as philanthropy and Search and Rescue.
 She has supported, driven and consulted on a wide range of activities.
 She has worked on a number of cross sector projects and forums aimed at creating collaborative responses to the issues at hand.

-Rachel is most interested in delivering communication leadership that provides clarity and leads to practical outcomes – that are fit for purpose and achievable.
+Rachel is most interested in delivering communication leadership that provides clarity and leads to practical outcomes that are fit for purpose and achievable.

-In a previous life she was a Journalist and Radio Producer working with amongst others, Kim Hill and Linda Clark, on the National Radio’s Nine to Noon programme.
+In a previous life she was a journalist and radio producer working with, amongst others, Kim Hill and Linda Clark, on the National Radio’s Nine to Noon programme.

-Rachel is married to Chris, they have two teenage boys and live a great life on Wellington’s South Coast.
+Rachel is married to Chris; they have two teenage boys and live a great life on Wellington’s South Coast.